mattbanderson/mattbanderson.github.io/_posts/2025-11-24-red-river-gorge-backpacking-loop.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924600189/in/album-72177720330324746/" title="PXL_20251021_230400652"><img src="https://live.staticflickr.com/65535/54924600189_47f4463f33_c.jpg" width="800" height="602" alt="PXL_20251021_230400652"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Light fading away*

-## Day 3: Chimney Top Creek Croschoosesings, Rough Trail, and Cool Caves
+## Day 3: Chimney Top Creek Crossings, Rough Trail, and Cool Caves

 I woke up before dawn and packed up camp so that I could head back to the point for sunrise.
 I found a nice spot to sit, cooked breakfast, and watched the sun climb over the ridgeline.
 In addition to the sunrise, it was interesting to the see the fog settled in the Gorge over the Red River.